Event Loop

 Note that when a task t is run, the event loop is just waiting for it to return; in particular, it is not running other tasks.
 That means that no event handler can be interrupted while it is running.
 There is no need for locks or synchronization as in a threaded app.
-The execution of t may add tasks to the queue, or external events may add some while t is running, but they but they won't be started until after t completes.
+The execution of t may add tasks to the queue, or bound events may occur while t is running, but they won't be handled until after t completes.
 So, if you try to see how fast you can click a button, the handler calls will never overlap.
 You'll just make the queue longer.
 This allows JavaScript to provide a form of asynchronous programming which is not general threading, but has the advantage of not needing explicit locks and waits.

 You can also see how timed events may be delayed.
 Any setTimeout or setInterval execution adds a timer to the list, and if nothing else is going on, the wait will end just in time to run it.
 But if things are busy, or if several events are secheduled at once, the loop may be running some other t, and won't get around to the timed event until it's a bit late.